Moshe ben Yonatan Galante

 Moshe ben Yonatan Galante (משה גאלנטי; 1621 – 4 February 1689 Jerusalem), grandson of Moshe Galante, was a 17th-century rabbi at Jerusalem.
 He served as the first Rishon Le'Zion and was called Magen (מגן) with reference to the initials of his name.
 Hezekiah da Silva was among his disciples.

-He wrote Zebaḥ ha-Shelamim, a harmonisation of contradictory Biblical passages and of Biblical with Talmudical statements (edited by his grandson Moses Ḥagis, Amsterdam, 1707–08), and Ḳorban Ḥagigah, halakic and kabalistic novellæ (Venice, 1714).
+He wrote Zebach ha-Shelamim, a harmonisation of contradictory Biblical passages and of Biblical with Talmudical statements (edited by his grandson Moses Hagis, Amsterdam, 1707–08), and Khorban Chagigah, halakic and kabalistic novellæ (Venice, 1714).
 Some of his responsa are found in the works of contemporaries, and a volume of his responsa exists under the title Elef ha-Magen, but has never been published (as of 1906).